Welcome to Hoge Veluwe National Park

-The park was purchased in 1914 by Anton and Helene Kröller-Müller, a wealthy German-Dutch couple.
+The land was purchased in 1914 by wealthy German-Dutch couple Anton and Helene Kröller-Müller.
 He wanted hunting grounds, she wanted a museum site – they got both.
-It was given to the state in 1930, and in 1938 a museum opened for Helene's remarkable art collection.
-A visit to the park can fill an entire day, and even if you don't have a bike, you can borrow one of the park's 1700 famously free white bicycles.
+It was given to the state in 1930, and in 1938 a museum opened for Helene's remarkable art collection, collected between 1908 and 1919 and sizzling with world-class masterpieces.

 Visitors – by foot, bike or car – pay an admission fee to enter the national park at one of three entrances.
 Buy tickets online or from ticket offices at entrances.